Switching from Medicare Advantage to Medigap?

 Keep in mind that there are federal rules and there are state rules.
 Your state might have additional rules so be sure and give us a call if you have any questions.
 (866-445-6683)

 Ways to switch from Medicare Advantage Plan to Medigap during Special Enrollment Periods

-In certain circumstances, when you ask the question, “Can I switch from Medicare Advantage to Medigap?” the answer is yes!
+In certain circumstances, when you ask, “Can I switch from Medicare Advantage to Medigap?” the answer is yes!